ericlgendron/Netflix-Subscription-Database/README.md

 -- Query 1: Countries ranked by usage
-	Observations:
+	--Observations:
-    US is the highest revenue country
+    --US is the highest revenue country
-    UK has the highest average subscription amount
+    --UK has the highest average subscription amount

 -- Query 2: Countries ranked by device
 	Observations: